hpages/Rtwobitlib/src/kent/README.txt

       * replace 'char *in' with 'const char *in' in prototype/definition of cgiDecode function (do NOT do this for 'char *out')

+      * change type of variable 'code' from 'int' to 'unsigned int'

   (k) in linefile.c/linefile.h:

       * remove includes: "pipeline.h", "hash.h"